-Unless you tend a garden outside your igloo, chances are your lettuce started phasing out in June, maybe even before that.
-These cool-weather crops are usually the first in my garden to flower as air and soil temperatures rise with the start of summer.
+Unless you tend a garden outside your igloo, chances are your lettuce crop starts to phase out by late June, maybe even before then.
+These cool-weather crops are often the first in my garden to flower as air and soil temperatures rise with the start of summer.

-But it’s almost August now, and the darndest thing happened: My lettuce is just starting to go off.
+But by the time July rolls around, the darndest thing usually happens in my garden: My lettuce is just starting to go off!

-I have always felt that Mother Nature played a wicked joke on us gardeners — giving us bounties of juicy tomatoes in the summer, but none in the winter when salad greens are at their freshest and most abundant.
+I have always felt that Mother Nature played a wicked joke on us gardeners—giving us bounties of juicy tomatoes in the summer, but none in the winter when salad greens are at their freshest, sweetest, and most abundant.

-I grow a variety of greens for my summer salad fix (amaranth, radicchio, spinach chard, and several Asian mustards) and even tried to grow traditional spinach for a while under the shade of my grapefruit tree.
-While that spring-sown spinach hasn’t bolted yet, it also hasn’t grown beyond a few inches and a few leaves.
-Too much shade is just as problematic as too much sun.
+I grow a variety of greens for my summer salad fix (edible red leaf amaranth, radicchio, spinach chard, and several Asian mustards) and even tried to grow traditional spinach for a while under the shade of a fruit tree.
+While that spring-sown spinach usually held off on bolting too early in summer, it also barely grew beyond a few inches and a few leaves.
+As I found out, too much shade was just as problematic as too much sun.

 Butterhead lettuce is usually known for being among the most heat-tolerant and bolt-resistant of all the lettuce types.
 Many lettuces can be successfully started from seed in early spring and harvested through summer, especially if you live in a mild summer region, but…

 Sometimes the flavor is lacking.
 Sometimes a heat wave will spur a flower stalk.
 Sometimes you have to shade your lettuce crop, or water more frequently, or sow a succession of seeds every other week because your lettuce keeps bolting.

 I simply wanted lettuce that I could treat like any other summer crop, one that would taste like lettuce tastes the other three seasons.
 No fuss, no muss.